VUIIS/dax/docs/dax_xnat_dataypes_install.rst

 3) Copy plugins to XNAT

-Copy the files dax-plugin-fsData-1.0.0.jar and dax-plugin-genProcData-1.4.0.jar to ${XNAT_HOME}/plugins
+Copy the files dax-plugin-fsData-X.Y.Z.jar and dax-plugin-genProcData-X.Y.Z.jar to ${XNAT_HOME}/plugins

-The jar\_files folder is located in dax package at the path dax/dax/xnat\_datatypes/jar\_files.
+The plugins folder is located in the dax package at the path dax/misc/xnat-plugins/files.
 You can download the files from github
 repository: https://github.com/VUIIS/dax .

 4) Start tomcat and confirm that plugins are installed